 A picture of Jessica, smiling brightly at the camera.
 She is wearing a white linen shirt with bright blue and black trimmings at sleeve and hem.
 Black embroidery covers the front as well.
 Her long dark curls are worn loose and she wears a gold headpiece over her hair.

-Jessica’s talk is titled “Identifying and Addressing Cultural Appropriation”:
+Jessica’s class is titled “Identifying and Addressing Cultural Appropriation

 Download the handout by clicking here.